 The company has faced significant disruption in the global food supply in the last few years, with the war in Ukraine putting further strain on supply chains.
 More recently, it's dealt with issues from global price declines for certain crops due to oversupply.

-The company has also been struggling to regain investor confidence since January 2024, when management announced that ADM had discovered multiple accounting errors, including improper recording of sales between different business segments within the company.
+The company has also been working to regain investor confidence since 2024, when management announced that ADM had discovered multiple accounting errors, including improper recording of sales between different business segments within the company.
+Management had to issue restated financial statements and lower its profit outlook.

 Supply Chain

-Recent earnings have missed analyst expectations, and management had to issue restated financial statements and lower its profit outlook.
-The stock was down about 26% from the year-ago period in January 2025.
 While the impact of these accounting issues should be resolved with time, investors should watch closely as the company works to regain its growth trajectory in the coming quarters.
+It is still reporting earnings declines and working to manage costs.

 On a more positive note, ADM is a solid dividend stock for investors looking for investment income.
-Given the stock's less-than-favorable performance of late, the yield has been pushed up to just shy of 4%.
+Given the stock's less-than-favorable performance of late, the yield has been pushed up to more than 3%.

 3. Bunge